 Access to the underground floor from the suspended platform is only possible with a ladder, passing through a narrow hatch – as usual, it’s hard to understand why the Russians (or the Germans in this case) built passages so narrow and uncomfortable, considering they are not among the shortest human types on Earth… – see this post for another brilliant example…

 Back to the main hall, on the opposite side of the storage rooms on the underground floor, it is possible to access a service area, with several smaller rooms connected by a narrow corridor.
-The function of each room is difficult to argue, but looking at some details it is possible to make some hypothesis.
+The function of each room is not difficult to argue, and looking at some details it is possible to make some easy hypothesis.

 Electric actuation for the ventilation system may be the function of a first room.

 What looks like a kind of hydraulic pumping/water filtering system is located next door, split over three adjoining rooms.
 The system has been pulled down to the ground, but it is not severely damaged.

 Next you can find a reservoir for water, placed in a room close by, painted in green and highly damaged.